Online Lesson Tips

 1. Make sure you have good light around you and the harp, so the teacher gets a clear picture.
 Usually, I ask the student to sit so I am looking at his or her right side, just as at a “real world” lesson, but it’s helpful to have enough space to sometimes change that.

 2. If you’re using your regular mic and speakers, be sure the volume is not cranked all the way up, or there will be feedback.
 On the Mac, one or two boxes down from the top seems to work well.
 You can also shield your computer mic with a sticky note to “buffer” it from the speakers.
 A headset for internet chatting can be a big help, as the mic on the headset picks up the harp as well as your voice while minimizing background noise.
 Of course, try to choose a quiet environment, too.
-On Zoom, set up the Original Sound for Musicians so that your microphone will pick up the sound of your harp (instead of treating it like background noise).
+On Zoom, set up the Original Sound for Musicians (but NOT Live Performance Audio) so that your microphone will pick up the sound of your harp (instead of treating it like background noise).

 3. If there is static noise or an annoying sound/picture delay, I have found that hanging up and trying again usually solves the problem.
 Sometimes, just as with cell phones, the connection just isn’t the best, and it’s usually fine the second time.
 That’s because each call is “pinged” via online users, so every route is different.